Dark spots and hyperpigmentation are common concerns for many people, especially if you spend time in the sun or experience acne breakouts.

 The Ordinary pairs 8% ascorbic acid with 2% alpha arbutin in The Ordinary Ascorbic Acid 8% + Alpha Arbutin 2%, so you get both active ingredients in one serum!

-The Ordinary has a great selection of retinol and retinoid products, including their strongest retinol: The Ordinary Retinol 1% in Squalane.
+The Ordinary has a great selection of retinol and retinoid products, including The Ordinary Retinol 0.5% in Squalane.

 You can’t beat the low price of The Ordinary Niacinamide 10% + Zinc 1%.
-It targets skin congestion, textural irregularities, and sebum (oil) production while brightening your complexion.
+The serum targets skin congestion, textural irregularities, and sebum (oil) production while brightening your complexion, thanks to a 10% concentration of niaciamide.

-The Ordinary Azelaic Acid Suspension 10% targets skin congestion, visible signs of aging, dullness, and uneven skin tone.
+The Ordinary Azelaic Acid Suspension 10% targets skin congestion, visible signs of aging, dullness, and uneven skin tone, making it ideal for blemish-prone skin and uneven skin tone.

 Alpha hydroxy acids can help fade dark spots, discolorations caused by sun damage, age spots, and acne scarring.

-The Ordinary Glycolic Acid 7% Toning Solution contains 7% glycolic acid to sweep away dead skin cells and improve pore congestion, brighten dark spots and uneven skin tone, and smooth the look of fine lines and wrinkles.
+The Ordinary Glycolic Acid 7% Exfoliating Toner contains 7% glycolic acid to sweep away dead skin cells and improve pore congestion, brighten dark spots and uneven skin tone, and smooth the look of fine lines and wrinkles.

 - 2% Acai Berry Extract